tuudug/mango/docs/dashboard-system.md

 - **API Endpoints:**
   - `GET /api/dashboards/:name`: Fetches the layout for the specified dashboard name ('default' or 'mobile').
 Requires authentication (Bearer token).
 Returns `{ layout: GridItem[] }` or 404/default on error.
   - `PUT /api/dashboards/:name`: Upserts (updates or creates) the layout for the specified dashboard name.
 Requires authentication and a JSON body `{ layout: CachedGridItemData[] }` (where `CachedGridItemData` is `GridItem` without `minW`/`minH`).
-- **Saving:** Changes made in edit mode trigger the `saveLayoutToServer` function (debounced by 1 second) in `useDashboardLayout` to call the `PUT` endpoint.
+- **Saving:** Changes made in edit mode (moving, resizing, adding, deleting) trigger the `saveLayoutToServer` function (debounced by 1 second) in `useDashboardLayout` to call the `PUT` endpoint.

 ### Default Layouts

 - If no layout is found for a user (e.g., new user or fetch error), a default layout is generated using `getDefaultLayout` (defined in `src/components/dashboard/constants.ts`).
-- Default dimensions and constraints for specific widget types are defined in `defaultWidgetLayouts` in `src/lib/dashboardConfig.ts`.
+- Default dimensions and constraints for specific widget types are defined in `defaultWidgetLayouts` in `src/lib/widgetConfig.ts`.

 ## Fetching and Caching